Savory Crêpe Recipe: The Buckwheat Galette Bretonne

 • pinch of salt

-• canola oil (or butter) to grease the pan
+• 1 tablespoon of canola oil or butter to grease the pan

 For the fillings